Why are Some Workers’ Compensation Claims Denied?

 Additionally, we will handle all communication in the case.
 We can talk to the stakeholders at the insurance company or managers who might have been involved.
 Although we cannot sue the employer, we want to know if a particular manager or supervisor might have been mistaken, filed the claim improperly, or acted on incorrect information.

-Why Hire a Workers’ Compensation Lawyer?
+Why Hire a Workers’ Compensation Attorney in New Jersey?

 Seeking an appeal can be complicated, especially when injured workers thought that they had a legitimate claim and all the steps were properly completed in the first place.
 We can help injured workers and their families thoroughly review the application to see what went wrong, correct any paperwork mistakes, gather appropriate documentation, and file a strong appeal.